Explainable AI for microseismic event detection: Introduction

-Explainable AI (XAI) techniques present a valuable approach to tackle these challenges by shedding light on the inner workings of black-box models.
+Explainable \chreplaced{Artificial Intelligence}{AI} (XAI) techniques present a valuable approach to tackle these challenges by shedding light on the inner workings of black-box models.
 In the field of geosciences, XAI has been increasingly recognized as a valuable approach for validating model behavior in relation to established domain knowledge.
-For example, feature-attribution methods such as SHAP and LIME have been applied in various contexts, including seismic facies classification~\citep{saikia2019seismic, lubo2022quantifying, bedle2024application}, full-waveform inversion~\citep{edigbue2025explaining}, and earthquake spatial probability assessment~\citep{jena2023explainable}, to determine which input attributes influence the model’s predictions.
+For example, feature-attribution methods such as \chreplaced{Shapley Additive Explanations~(SHAP)}{SHAP} and \chreplaced{Local Interpretable Model-agnostic Explanations~(LIME)}{LIME} have been applied in various contexts, including seismic facies classification~\citep{saikia2019seismic, lubo2022quantifying, bedle2024application}, full-waveform inversion~\citep{edigbue2025explaining}, and earthquake spatial probability assessment~\citep{jena2023explainable}, to determine which input attributes influence the model’s predictions.
 These methods, frequently referred to as post-hoc, serve to elucidate a model's workings after it has been trained.
-They effectively "peel back" the black box, revealing whether the features deemed important by the model correspond with geophysical intuition or established factors.
+They effectively \chreplaced{``peel back''}{"peel back"} the black box, revealing whether the features deemed important by the model correspond with geophysical intuition or established factors.